-Choose a bank or credit union in your area to research on the Internet, in person, or on the phone.
+- Choose a bank or credit union in your area to research on the Internet, in person, or on the phone.
 Use the “Picking a Bank” questionnaire from PBS to gather information about the financial institution.
-(1-2 hours)

-At some point in your life you will need to borrow money, either short or long term.
+Activity 3: At some point in your life you will need to borrow money, either short or long term.
 Long-term credit can be used to buy a car, purchase a house, or pay for further education.
 You can use a credit card for a short-term loan.
 Both types of credit incur interest which varies from one institution to another.
 Read the short article: “Credit Basics for Young Adults”.
 Make a list of 5 ways to use credit responsibly.
-(30-60 minutes)

-There are three types of credit cards: bank cards, travel and entertainment cards, and merchant cards.
+- There are three types of credit cards: bank cards, travel and entertainment cards, and merchant cards.
 Use World Book Student to learn more about credit cards.
 Research at least two of the different types of credit cards and compare their costs and features, including different types of fees, interest rates, grace periods, and any other information that you discover.
-Present your results on a chart or poster.
-(60-90 minutes)
+Record your research on the What I Learned in My Research graphic organizer.

 Activity 4: Apply what you have learned from the articles you read, the videos you watched, and the websites you explored.
 Select one of the options below, ask your teacher which option they would prefer you complete.